-There were increases in property tax revenue, charges for services and intergovernmental revenues that outpaced the increases in operating expenses in the governmental funds, resulting in an increase in the net position.
-Increases in charges for service in the business-type activities were offset by increases in operating expenses.
-Notably, there was an increase in tax revenue due to an increase in taxes levied by the City and an increase in operating grants and contributions.
-Expenses increased in the governmental activities, except for public works and increased in the business type activities.
-Notably, there was an increase in public safety expenses and a decrease in public works.
+There were increases in interest and investment income and operating grants and contributions that outpaced the decreases in operating expenses in the governmental funds, resulting in an increase in the net position.
+Decreases in charges for service in the business-type activities were offset by decreases in operating expenses.
+Notably, there was an increase in tax revenue due to an increase in taxes levied by the City.
+Expenses increased in the governmental activities, except for general government and public safety and decreased in the business type activities.